 Black is the wife of the Rev. Milton Black, an Episcopal priest with whom she shares a life dedicated to ministry.
 Her passion is to communicate God’s undeterred love and presence in our lives and to draw others into a vibrant relationship with the Lord Jesus Christ.

 For the last 15 years, she has written and taught her own bible studies in which she shares her enthusiasm for God’s word with women of all ages.
 In addition to her commitment to biblical literacy, Black has written a column, “Faith Reflections,” for her local newspaper in Corpus Christi and been a contributing writer for church publications, where she contemplates the extraordinary and sacred presence of God in the commonplace events of everyday lives.

-The Dean’s Book Club discusses a different book each month, including novels, nonfiction, and books on spirituality and faith.
+The Dean’s Book Club discusses a different book at each meeting, including novels, nonfiction, and books on spirituality and faith.
 Books are selected by the group and are available for purchase from the Cathedral Bookstore.
 All are welcome.
-The club meets in the McGehee Conference Room from 6:30–8 p.m. as follows:
+The club meets in the McGehee Conference Room from 6:30–8 p.m. on the following dates:

 “The Boys in the Boat” by Daniel James Brown

 Out of the depths of the Depression comes the improbable, intimate account of how nine working-class boys from the American West showed the world at the Berlin Olympics in 1936 what true grit really meant.

 Wednesday, June 3

 The birth of Jesus has been well chronicled, as have his teachings, acts, and divine sacrifice.
 But no one knows about the early life of the Son of God — except Biff, the Messiah’s best bud, who has been resurrected to tell the story.

 “God’s Secretaries” by Adam Nicolson